zikrikn/fullstack-track-final-project/back-end/readme.md

 Replace `'your_database_name'` with the name of your MongoDB database.

-6. Start the server: Start your Express.js server using the following command:
+7. Start the server: Start your Express.js server using the following command:

 ```
 npm start
 ```

-This command will run the script defined in your `package.json` to start your server..

-7. Access your application: Once the server is running, you can access your application in your web browser by navigating to `http://localhost:port`, where `port` is the port number specified in your Express.js configuration (e.g., 3000, 8080, etc.).
-The default to port is 3000 for this project.
+8. Access your application: Once the server is running, you can access your application in your web browser by navigating to `http://localhost:port`, where `port` is the port number specified in your Express.js configuration (e.g., 3000, 8080, etc.).
+The default to port for this project is 3000.

-8. Test the APIs: Use tools like cURL, Postman, or your favorite web browser to test the different endpoints and functionalities of your REST API.
+9. Test the APIs: Use tools like cURL, Postman, or your favorite web browser to test the different endpoints and functionalities of your REST API.